jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 #### Functions with lots of optional values

-One realization that might be surprising is that all applications of functions with optional labelled arguments get compiled to a bunch of zeroes separated by commas when the arguments that are unused.
+One realization that might be surprising is that all applications of functions with optional labelled arguments get compiled to a bunch of comma-separated zeroes when the arguments are not passed.

 This is fine for functions that take a few arguments, but in `jsoo-react` case there was a function to create style blocks that was taking more than 300 optional labelled arguments 😅.
 Ultimately, the issue was [solved](https://github.com/ml-in-barcelona/jsoo-react/issues/112) by changing the API to use a list, but it is still something that might be interesting to solve at the compiler level (e.g. if Js\_of\_ocaml supported some way of creating JavaScript objects inline, in a way that doesn't impact bundle size).